kowalewskitomasz/Currency_Converter/README.md

 # Currency Converter
 Free time project - Application which was build mostly for learning purposes.
 ## Introduction:
-I built this application to improve in designing desktop applications using Java and JavaFX and to learn how to parse data gathered from external API (in this case I worked with [NBP Web API](http://api.nbp.pl/)).
-In this project I used some additional tools - JAXB
-(to unmarshal XML to Java classes) and Jersey (to handle requests to API).
+I built this application to improve myself in designing desktop applications using Java and JavaFX and to learn how to use and parse data gathered from external API (in this case I worked with [NBP Web API](http://api.nbp.pl/)).
+In this project I used some additional tools: JAXB (to unmarshal XML to Java classes) and Jersey (to handle requests to API).
 ## Main functionalities:
 #### 1. Currency calculator together with chart presenting how exchange rate for chosen currencies changed over selected period of time